skhemissa/Open-Source-CyberSOC/README.md

 ... and why not outsourcing some services!

-Please note that some open source solutions are supported by specific companies with a paid service based on annual fees.
+**Risk to be considered in the decision making:** some open source solutions are supported by specific companies with a paid service based on fees.
 But for most of open sources solutions, the support is provided by the associated community of developers: no SLA to consider for solving bugs and issues.
-For mitigating this risk, it is important to select robust and proven open source solution > the residual risk must be considered in the decision making.
+For mitigating this risk, it is important to select robust and proven open source solutions > this risk must be considered in the decision making.

 Anyway, there is no doubt that the target CyberSOC will be a mix of commercial solutions, open source solutions and home made tools.